MUSIC, COMIC BOOKS AND BLANK PAGES

-The fast-talking/singing 38 year old New Yorker is not traditional in any respect.
-That goes for his views upon so-called “good sound” as well.
+The fast-talking/singing 38-year-old New Yorker is not traditional in any respect, especially when it comes to his views on so-called 'good sound'.
 But first: Where does he see himself on the music scene – being this rare combination of music and comic books?

-- I've noted that 99.2% of all bands could evaporate from the face of the earth and it wouldn't make much difference to the music and culture scene.
-The average band is replaceable with the next band; but my band is different.
-Not everybody will love it, but when we're gone you probably won't find anything like this to replace it, he states.
+I've noted that 99.2% of all bands could evaporate from the face of the earth and it wouldn't make much difference to the music and culture scene.
+The average band is replaceable with the next band, but my band is different.
+Not everybody will love it, but when we're gone you probably won't find anything like this to replace it," he muses.

 Only good songs matter

 Jeffrey Lewis isn't traditional and has the courage of his convictions.
 When it comes to so-called good sound, seen strictly from a creative songwriting point of view, his statements may be surprising: